Joël Bouzou: Sports career

 Bouzou grew up in Auch, in a sporting family.
 His father was a PE teacher and Joël participated in many different sports, so that he naturally discovered Modern Pentathlon.

 He participated in four Olympic Games (Moscow 1980, Los Angeles 1984, Seoul 1988, Barcelona 1992) and won the team bronze medal in 1984.
 He won the Modern Pentathlon World Championships in 1987, beating Milan Kadlec.
 He is currently Vice-President of the Union Internationale de Pentathlon Moderne.

-A member of the Executive Committee for the World Olympians Association (WOA) from 2003–2008, Bouzou also founded a French association Rassemblement par le Sport (Together through Sport) with the aim of helping to socially integrate young people living in volatile suburbs in France through sport.
+A member of the Executive Committee for the World Olympians Association (WOA) from 2003 to 2008, Bouzou also founded a French association Rassemblement par le Sport (Together through Sport) with the aim of helping to socially integrate young people living in volatile suburbs in France through sport.

 Peace and sport

-Bouzou is President and Founder of a global initiative called Peace and Sport L’Organisation pour la Paix par le Sport founded in 2007 to promote the use of sport to foster dialogue and reconciliation everywhere where it's needed.
+Bouzou is President and Founder of a global initiative called Peace and Sport L'Organisation pour la Paix par le Sport founded in 2007 to promote the use of sport to foster dialogue and reconciliation everywhere where it's needed.

 Peace and Sport, is a neutral international organization based in the Principality of Monaco and placed under the High Patronage of H.S.H.
 Prince Albert II of Monaco.